 R 338.12042.
 This rule pertains to continuing education programs.
-It sets forth the requirements that a proposed sponsor of continuing education must meet to seek approval from the board to offer continuing education courses.
-Because of the changes to R 338.12041 that include the requirement that acceptable continuing education providers must seek approval from the MAC, rescission of this rule is necessary.
+It sets forth the requirements that a proposed sponsor of continuing education must satisfy to seek approval from the board to offer continuing education courses.
+The rule clarifies that a proposed continuing education provider must file the application and supporting documentation with the department for review not less than one-hundred twenty (120) days before the scheduled program date.